Chris Hanburger: Professional career

-Hanburger was a four-time first-team All-Pro (1972, 1973, 1975, 1976) and a second-team All-Pro in 1969 and 1974.
-Additionally, he was either a Pro Bowler or an All-Conference selection every year from 1966 through 1976 with the exception of 1971—receiving post-season honors in 10 of 11 seasons in that span.
-From 1971 to 1973, he and Jack Pardee, outside linebacker on the opposite side, formed a particularly effective tandem.
+Hanburger was a four-time first-team All-Pro.
+In 1972-73, the Associated Press (AP), Newspaper Enterprise Association (NEA) and Pro Football Weekly named him first-team All-Pro.
+In 1975, the AP named him first-team All-Pro, and the NEA and Professional Football Writers of America (FW) named him to their second team.
+In 1976, the NEA named him first-team All-Pro.
+The AP, NEA and United Press International (UPI) named him second-team All-Pro in 1969, as did the AP, NEA and FW in 1974.
+Additionally, he was either a Pro Bowler (1966-69, 1972-76) or an All-Conference selection every year from 1966 through 1976 with the exception of 1971—receiving post-season honors in 10 of 11 seasons in that span.

+From 1971 to 1972, he and Jack Pardee, outside linebacker on the opposite side, formed a particularly effective tandem.
+Pardee had played for coach Allen in Los Angeles from 1966-70, before rejoining Allen in Washington for the 1971-72 seasons.
+When Pardee retired after the 1972 season, Hanburger took over as quarterback of Washington's defense.

 In 1972, Hanburger was named the NFC Defensive Player of the Year by the Kansas City Committee of 101.
-That year, the Redskins won the NFC championship game of the NFL playoffs against the defending champion Dallas Cowboys, when they limited them to 3 points, 96 rushing yards, and 73 net passing yards with Roger Staubach at quarterback, Hanburger getting a sack.
-Though their defense allowed only 14 points, the Redskins lost Super Bowl VII to the undefeated Miami Dolphins.
+He was third in the AP voting for Defensive Player of the Year, behind Joe Greene and Nick Buoniconti.
+During the regular season, Hanburger had four interceptions (one returned for a touchdown), two fumble recoveries, and 3.5 quarterback sacks.
+That year, the Redskins won the NFC championship game of the NFL playoffs against the defending champion Dallas Cowboys, 26–3.
+Washington limited the Cowboys to 3 points, 96 rushing yards, and 73 net passing yards with Roger Staubach at quarterback, Hanburger getting a sack.
+Though their defense allowed only 14 points and 69 net passing yards, the Redskins lost Super Bowl VII to the undefeated Miami Dolphins.

 Beginning with the 1968 season, Hanburger started 135 straight games, a streak that ended in 1977 after he underwent an appendicitis operation.
+Coach Allen described Hanburger's ensuing inability to play as the loss of the team's general.
 In the Redskins' season finale of that season, he recorded three sacks against the Los Angeles Rams in a 17–14 win.
-He played in 1978 to finish his 14-year career.
+He played in 1978 to finish his 14-year career, all with Washington.
 In his career, he picked off 19 passes, recovered 17 fumbles, recorded 46 sacks and scored five touchdowns, two on interception returns and three from fumble recoveries.